Blog · Analysis · Last reviewed June 23, 2026

 This is close to the modern memetic problem.
 A stand-alone complex is not merely a conspiracy.
 It is what happens when many people copy, interpret, imitate, and amplify a pattern until it behaves as if it had a center.
 No single controller is necessary.
 The pattern recruits participants by being legible, useful, thrilling, righteous, or identity-forming.

-In 2026, this is no longer speculative.
+In 2026, this is no longer speculative as a social mechanism, even if the fiction's specific technologies remain fictional.
 Social platforms, recommendation systems, generative media, anonymous forums, bots, fandoms, political movements, and conspiracy ecosystems can create distributed agency.
 A claim can become an actor.
 A symbol can become a coordination mechanism.
 A generated phrase can become a role.
+The safety lesson is that governance cannot look only for a mastermind.
+It also has to govern amplification, provenance, bot disclosure, crisis routing, and exits from identity-forming loops.

 Why It Haunted Hollywood